CDCgov/NWSS/README.md

 ## Information on Submitting Code

-* Each jurisdiction should create a subdirectory under [Jurisdiction codes](https://github.com/CDCgov/NWSS/tree/master/Jurisdiction%20codes).
+* Each jurisdiction should create a subdirectory under [jurisdiction-scripts](/workspaces/NWSS/jurisdiction-scripts).
   * Please use your jurisdiction's abbrevation used in reporting_jurisdiction in DCIPHER.
-* Add any codes your jurisdiction would like to share.
+* Add any scripts your jurisdiction would like to share.
-  * When possible, please upload codes as separate files.
+  * When possible, please upload scripts as separate files.
-  * It is helpful to include notes, packages used, etc.
+  * It is helpful to include notes (in markdown format, with .md files), packages used (with a requirements.txt file), etc.
-* File names should be descriptive and indicate the software used.
+* File names should be descriptive and indicate the language used.
-  * Example: cdc_trend_regression.R or cdc_trend_regression.PY
+  * Example: cdc_trend_regression.R or cdc_trend_regression.py

 **Please reach out to nwss@cdc.gov if you have any questions**.